Battle of Elsenborn Ridge: Background

 Walter Model, Gerd von Rundstedt and Hans Krebs plan for the Ardennes Offensive (Battle of the Bulge) in November 1944.

 "We gamble everything!" were the words used by Gerd von Rundstedt, commander-in-chief of the German Western Front, to describe Unternehmen Wacht am Rhein ("Watch on the Rhine").
 Adolf Hitler first officially outlined his surprise counter-offensive to his astonished generals on 16 September 1944.
 The assault's ambitious goal was to pierce the thinly held lines of the U.S. First Army between Monschau and Wasserbillig with Army Group B (Model) by the end of the first day, get the armor through the Ardennes by the end of the second day, reach the Meuse between Liège and Dinant by the third day, and seize Antwerp and the western bank of the Schelde estuary by the fourth day.
-The Germans had designated five routes, or rollbahns, through the sector near Elsenborn which would give them direct access to the road network leading to the port of Antwerp; capturing this would split the American and British armies.
+The Germans had designated five routes, or rollbahns, through the sector near Elsenborn that would give them direct access to the road network leading to the port of Antwerp; capturing this would split the American and British armies.
 Hitler believed the attack would inflame rivalries between the Americans and the British, and that the two countries would negotiate a peace as a result.
 His generals tried to persuade him to set a less ambitious goal, but he was adamant.
 As they had done in 1914 and 1940, the Germans planned to attack through the Losheim Gap in Belgium.